Introduction to Economics

 And because news becomes history, you can also understand history better.
 For instance, although the Black Death was a terrible scourge to the people of the mid-14th century, killing almost half the population in some places, it turned out to be a blessing for the peasants who survived, because labor became a more scarce resource, allowing the peasants to demand higher wages and better living conditions from their masters.

 By understanding economics, you can invest better.
 The economy moves in cycles.
 Although the stock market is up and down every day, it tends to move in trends that mirror the economic cycle.
 The stock market usually starts rising when the economy reaches a nadir, then continues to ascend with the economy, reaching a peak right before the economy reaches a peak.
-When the government is printing money, stock prices tend to increase, because people buy assets, to protect themselves against inflation and because the Federal Reserve uses that new money to buy Treasuries, causing the investors who held those Treasuries to use their additional money to reinvest elsewhere, usually for a higher return, such as in the stock market, especially in the low interest rate environment that usually prevails when the Federal Reserve increases the money supply.
+When the government is printing money, stock prices increase, because people buy assets, to protect themselves against inflation and because the Federal Reserve uses that new money to buy Treasuries, causing the investors who held those Treasuries to use their additional money to reinvest elsewhere, usually for a higher return, such as in the stock market, especially in the low interest rate environment that usually prevails when the Federal Reserve increases the money supply.
 So when the Federal Reserve implemented their policy of quantitative easing, which increases the money supply, the stock market increased significantly, especially between 2012 and 2014.
 This was not the only factor, of course, but it is a reasonable assumption, given that interest rates were close to 0%, leaving stocks as a major alternative for reinvestments.
 On the other hand, when the money supply contracted in the 1930s, the Great Depression ensued.
 One factor contracting the money supply was that banks started to fail, causing people to panic, to withdrew their money and hoard their cash.
 This reduced the velocity of money, causing the economy to contract.
 When people hoard cash, it is as if the money does not exist, since it is not being spent, so, with fewer customers, many businesses fail, causing the economy to cascade downward.
 This was not the only cause of the Great Depression, of course, but it was a prominent one.

 You can also understand politics and policies better.
 One cardinal characteristic of every economy is that there are always certain groups of people who profit off of the rest of the population, which is why they are wealthy.
 In communist countries, dictators control the country, so they rule the country in the interest of themselves and their benefactors.
 The Russian government, for instance, is not so much a government as it is a network of criminals, who control the government to maximize their own wealth, even though they impoverish everyone else.
 And because there is no rule of law there, it would be idiotic to invest in any Russian company, at least without understanding that there is an enormous amount of risk in such an investment.
 This also explains why Russia, by far the largest country in the world, is an economic midget, with the Gross Domestic Product less than that of little South Korea.
 In democracies, the wealthy cannot dictate, but they can influence politicians with money, and those politicians often pass legislation that benefits political donors at the expense of everyone else, then they try to justify their actions with specious arguments.
 A prominent way that democracies allow the wealthy elite to profit at the expense of the masses is by placing most of the tax burden on income earned from work, while taxing income that accrues mostly to the wealthy — investments and inheritances — less.
 Taxing work less will promote work and increase economic growth by increasing the labor supply.